pdsam/feup-lpoo/docs/README.md

 - "You Lost" Screen
 - State Patern
 - Refactor all around and better package organization (now the Command design pattern is actually useful)

+## UML
+It's inside the `uml/`  directory.
+Due to its size it's not included in the report.

 ## Self-evaluation